ddas260/pom_selenium_01/README.md

 # pom_selenium_01
-This is a demo Web-UI automation project using Selenium Java, TestNG, Cucumber.
+This is a demo Web-UI automation project using Selenium Java, TestNG.